mohd-baqeri/node-mysql-queries/README.md

 List of Functions to be used:

+    - addRow
-    - insert
+    - updateRow
-    - update
+    - deleteRow
     - getRows
+    - getFirstRow
+    - getLastRow
+    - getNextRows
+    - getPrevRows
+    - getDistinctRows
-    - deleteRow
+    - getRowMath
     - searchRows
-    - getRowById
-    - getRowsByCol
-    - getRowsByCols
-    - getRowsList
-    - getDistinct
-    - chkColInTbl
     - updateSingleVal

 You can install this with npm: